 A stable net elastic modulus also ensures elastic behavior at elevated temperatures.

 This method is well supported by ASTM and ISO standards e and commonly used in the automotive, electronic, military industries.
-The following table summarize the PRS-Neoloy® Geocells Elastic (Stiffness) Modulus Properties.
+The following table summarize the PRS-Neoloy® Tough-Cells Elastic (Stiffness) Modulus Properties.

 |NET ELASTIC MODULUS – DMA|

 The DMA also enables the effective service temperature range (elastic behavior) by a mathematical determination as follows.
-The Neoloy-based PRS-Neoloy (Tough Cells) effective service range is -60°C to +60°C.
+The Neoloy-based PRS Tough-Cells effective service range is -60°C to +60°C.

 Higher DMA values mean higher elastic modulus; this is lower permanent (plastic) deformation and better performance over the long-term.

-Unlike HDPE, Neoloy-based PRS-Neoloy (Tough Cell) shows predictable stiffness at typical as well as elevated temperatures for accurate risk analysis and long-term design.
-HDPE geocell manufacturers do not reference this property or test.
+Unlike HDPE Soft-Cells, Neoloy-based PRS Tough-Cells shows predictable stiffness at typical as well as elevated temperatures for accurate risk analysis and long-term design.
+HDPE Soft-Cellmanufacturers do not reference this property or test.